 Create an endpoint

-Create webhook endpoints from a server-side client using an API key, or from any Turnkey client that can submit signed activities for your organization.
+Create webhook endpoints from a server-side client using an API key.
 The endpoint URL must be HTTPS and must resolve to a public destination.

 SDK methods accept the intent parameters directly.
 The SDK adds the activity envelope fields (type, timestampMs, organizationId, and parameters) before signing and submitting the request.
 Use the raw envelope shape only when calling the HTTP API directly.